Gaming Monitor vs Gaming TV

 Gaming Monitor

-A specialized display optimized for fast-paced gaming with high refresh rates (144Hz–360Hz+) and ultra-low response times (1–5ms).
+A dedicated display optimized for fast-paced gaming with high refresh rates, low response times, and adaptive sync technologies.
 Typically ranges from 24 to 32 inches.

 Response Time